vidarkongsli/kudu-to-slack-func/README.md

 ```

 ### Set up function deployment
+This will deploy the function to your function app instance.
+It will also set up automatic deployment when you check in to the master branch of your repository.
 ```powershell
  az functionapp deployment source config -n <name> -g <rg> --repo-url <url-to-your-repo> --branch master
 ```